sara-nl/griddocs/source/Pages/Advanced/grid_authentication.rst

 * delegates this local proxy to the *Myproxy server*;
 * delegates this local proxy to the WMS with your user name as the *delegation ID* (DID).

 Your jobs will now be able to run for week.
-The WMS, who is responsible for scheduling your jobs, will renew the proxy certificate of running jobs *every 12 hours* automatically, for one week.
+The :abbr:`WMS (Workload Managegement System)` that is responsible for scheduling your jobs, will renew the proxy certificate of running jobs *every 12 hours* automatically, for one week.
 This means that your jobs must finish within a week from starting the Grid session .
 However,